Universities, wānanga and the tertiary sector

 - Millennials are moving into management roles, which is a great time to offer them a stretch assignment, a chance to test their skills in a new environment, and an international experience.
 This aligns with millennials expectations that their employer will make a contribution to society, promote diversity and inclusion and offer development and pay benefits to earn their loyalty.

-Student opportunities – real life experiences
+Student and graduate opportunities – real life experiences

 The UniVol Programme is a collaboration between VSA and Otago University, Victoria University, Auckland University and Massey University.
 The programme provides a personal and professional development opportunity for selected candidates as well as contributing to existing VSA development programmes and improving development education in New Zealand.
 Students who take part must have taken some development or development-related papers at 300 level.